iai-group/UserSimCRS/README.md

 ## Usage

-A YAML configuration file is necessary to start the MovieBot; see [default configuration](config/default/config_default.yaml) for an example.
+A YAML configuration file is necessary to start the simulation; see [default configuration](config/default/config_default.yaml) for an example.
 Run the following command to start the simulation:

 ```shell